fluencelabs/cli/docs/commands/README.md

 ```
 USAGE
-  $ fluence local up [--no-input]
+  $ fluence local up [--no-input] [--noxes <value>]

 FLAGS
   --no-input       Don't interactively ask for any input from the user
+  --noxes=<value>  Number of Compute Peers to generate in your provider config

 DESCRIPTION
   Run docker-compose.yaml using docker compose